M3-Technology-Group/qrwc-svelte/README.md

 **Cybernetically enhanced Q-SYS UIs**

+Extend the functionality of the @q-sys/qrwc library with the power of Svelte 5 Runes.
+This library provides a simple and easy to use interface for lifecycle management and controlling Q-SYS components in a Svelte application.

 Note: This library is **not** sponsored, supported or endorsed by QSC, LLC.
 Q-SYS can not provide support for this library, or any issues that may arise from its use.

 ## Features